jparkerweb/Bivariate/README.md

-### casper_scripts
+### engine_scripts

-CasperJS scripts are used to interact with your web pages using the `before` and `on ready` events.
+engine scripts are used to interact with your web pages using the `before` and `on ready` events.
 Each test you create has an optional parameter of `onBeforeScript` & `onReadyScript`.
-These can simply point to script files in the 'casper_scripts' directory.
-The two example scripts found in the `casper_scripts` directory should be self explanitory (`onBefore-Example.js` & `onReady-Example.js`).
-In addition you can refer to the [CasterJS Docs](http://docs.casperjs.org/en/latest/) for more advanced examples.
+These can simply point to script files in the 'engine_scripts' directory.
+The two example scripts found in the `engine_scripts` directory should be self explanitory (`onBefore-Example.js` & `onReady-Example.js`).
+In addition you can refer to the [Chromy Docs](https://github.com/OnetapInc/chromy/) for more advanced examples.

 ### bitmaps_reference_archive